 - Key clinical vignettes exemplify diagnostic criteria while reflecting the complexity of real-life scenarios.
 In addition, examples are offered to help readers appreciate diagnostic variations and ambiguities.

-- Discussion points and questions for self-assessment are located at key points throughout the guide, allowing readers to test their understanding of DSM-5® and helping teachers to focus on the most critical issues.
+- Discussion points and questions for self-assessment are provided for each diagnostic class throughout the guide, allowing readers to test their understanding of DSM-5® and helping teachers to focus on the most critical issues.

 Engagingly written, the Study Guide to DSM-5® introduces learners to DSM-5® and provides them with the tools they need to fully understand and deftly apply DSM-5® concepts and criteria.

-Preface.
-Part One: Foundations.
-The role of diagnosis in clinical care.
-Psychiatric data-gathering.
-Understanding DSM-5 and its application, evolution.
-Part Two: DSM-5 diagnostic categories.
+Introduction.
+Part I: Foundations.
+Diagnosis and DSM-5.
+Arriving at a diagnosis: the role of the clinical interview.
+Understanding different approaches to diagnostic classification.
+Part II: DSM-5 Diagnostic Classes.
 Neurodevelopmental disorders.
 Schizophrenia spectrum and other psychotic disorders.
 Bipolar and related disorders.
 Depressive disorders.
 Anxiety disorders.
 Obsessive-compulsive and related disorders.
 Trauma- and stressor-related disorders.
 Dissociative disorders.
-Somatic symptom disorders.
-Eating and feeding disorders.
+Somatic symptom and related disorders.
+Feeding and eating disorders.
 Elimination disorders.
 Sleep-wake disorders.
 Sexual dysfunctions.
 Gender dysphoria.
-Disruptive, impulse control, and conduct disorders.
+Disruptive, impulse-control, and conduct disorders.
 Substance-related and addictive disorders.
 Neurocognitive disorders.
 Personality disorders.
 Paraphilic disorders.
-Section three of DSM-5.
-Part Three: Related materials.
-Appendixes.
+Part III: Test Yourself.
+Questions and answers.
+Index.

-Alan K. Louie, M.D., is Associate Chair, Professor, and Director of Education, Department of Psychiatry and Behavioral Sciences, Stanford University School of Medicine, and Associate Editor of Academic Psychiatry.
+Alan K. Louie, M.D., is Professor, Associate Chair, and Director of Education in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine, Stanford, California.